 Michael: I was a felony prosecutor in New Hampshire for 11 years before I decided I needed a break from seeing the worst side of people.
 In the words of Roy Batty, “I’ve seen things you people wouldn’t believe.”
-While I have seen firsthand the incredible resilience of victims who suffered unspeakable crimes, I’ve also seen the deep and lasting trauma they have suffered.
-Unfortunately for me now, it is the unspeakable that is stuck most in my memory.
-It is time for me to take a break because, unlike Roy, it’s not my time to die.
+While I saw firsthand the incredible resilience of victims who suffered unspeakable crimes, I also saw the deep and lasting trauma they suffered.

 Sara: I have been a 5th/6th Grade teacher in NH for the past 13 years.
 I have loved witnessing the moments of enlightenment in my students as they embraced learning, but being an educator is exhausting and when you pour your heart and soul into it, there is little energy left for yourself.
 This past year, I managed to find enough of a balance, however, to train for a major life accomplishment.
 In July 2017 I became an Ironman.
 This experience taught me there are unexposed depths to which I can push myself and I want to see what else I can do.
 I am excited to take time away from the demanding life of a classroom teacher to explore our world and my own abilities.